Survey calibration for causal inference: a simple method to balance covariate distributions: Proposed approaches

 \subsection{Distributional entropy balancing}

-\cite{hainmueller2012entropy} proposed entropy balancing to reweight the control group to the known characteristics of the treatment group to estimate ATT and QTT.
-This method can be summarised as follows
+\cite{hainmueller2012entropy} proposed entropy balancing (EB) to reweight the control group to the known characteristics of the treatment group to estimate ATT and QTT.
+This method can be summarised as follows when only the first moments are constrained

-where $v_k$ is defined as previously, $d_k >0$ is the base weight for unit $k$, $H(.)$ is the Kullback-Leibler divergence between the distributions of the solution weights and the base weights, $G_{kj} \in \mathbb{R}^J$ contains $J$ pretreatment covariates, and $m_j$ is the mean of the $j$-th covariate in the treatment group.
-As in the case of calibration, $w_k$ are solutions to \eqref{eq-ebal}.
+where $v_k$ is defined as previously, $d_k >0$ is the base weight for unit $k$ set to e.g. $d_k=1/n_0$ and $m_j$ is the mean of the $X^{\circ}_j$-th covariate in the treatment group.
+As in the case of calibration, $\omega_k$ are solutions to \eqref{eq-ebal}.